 Digital engagement - Interview with the Bishop of Guildford

-In July 2011, Bob Fyffe, General Secretary of CTBI, interviewed the Rt Revd Christopher Hill, Bishop of Guildford.
+In July 2011, Bob Fyffe, General Secretary of CTBI, interviewed the Rt Revd Christopher Hill, former Bishop of Guildford.
 Topics discussed included:

 - Is online community a real community?